NumaHOP/Documentation/notes.md

 - Spring framework: the base libraries.
 - Spring Boot: all dependencies bundled + boiler plate code.

+- Spring Aop: Aspect oriented programming: Complements IoC and OOP (@Aspect)
 - Spring IoC: Inversion of Control
-- Bean: Object managed by Spring IoC created using configuration metadata specified in the container- The metadata details creation, lifecycle and dependencies of the bean.
+- Bean: Object managed by Spring IoC created using configuration metadata specified in the container.
+The metadata details creation, lifecycle and dependencies of the bean.

 ## Tips pour biblibre.